Interstellar (film): Writing and casting

 The Dust Bowl phenomenon of the 1930s, as documented by Ken Burns in The Dust Bowl (2012), served as inspiration for the blight.

 Jonathan Nolan worked on the script for four years.
 To learn the scientific aspects, he studied relativity at the California Institute of Technology.
 He was pessimistic about the Space Shuttle program ending and how NASA lacked financing for a human mission to Mars, drawing inspiration from science-fiction films with apocalyptic themes, such as WALL-E (2008) and Avatar (2009).
 Jeff Jensen of Entertainment Weekly said: "He set the story in a dystopian future ravaged by blight, but populated with hardy folk who refuse to bow to despair."

 His brother Christopher had worked on other science fiction scripts but decided to take the Interstellar script and choose among the vast array of ideas presented by Jonathan and Thorne.
 He picked what he felt, as director, he could get "across to the audience and hopefully not lose them", before he merged it with a script he had worked on for years on his own.
 Among the elements from the original script that Christopher removed was how gravitational waves were used for detecting the wormhole—and then regretted it after LIGO detected gravitational waves just little over a year later.
 He kept in place Jonathan's conception of the first hour, which is set on a resource-depleted Earth in the near future.
 The setting was inspired by the Dust Bowl that took place in the United States during the Great Depression in the 1930s.
 He revised the rest of the script, where a team travels into space, instead.
 After watching the 2012 documentary The Dust Bowl for inspiration, Christopher contacted the director, Ken Burns, and the producer, Dayton Duncan.
 They granted him permission to use some of their featured interviews in Interstellar.

 Christopher Nolan wanted an actor who could bring to life his vision of the main character as an everyman with whom "the audience could experience the story".
 He became interested in casting Matthew McConaughey after watching him in an early cut of the 2012 film Mud, which he had seen as a friend of one of its producers, Aaron Ryder.
 Nolan went to visit McConaughey while he was filming for the television series True Detective.
 Anne Hathaway was invited to Nolan's home, where she read the script for Interstellar.
 In early 2013, both actors were cast in the starring roles.
 Jessica Chastain was contacted while she was working on Miss Julie (2014) in Northern Ireland, and a script was delivered to her.
-Originally, Irrfan Khan was offered the role of Dr. Mann but rejected it due to scheduling conflicts.
-Matt Damon was cast as Mann in late August 2013 and completed filming his scenes in Iceland.
+Irrfan Khan was offered a role, but rejected it due to scheduling conflicts.
+Matt Damon was cast as Dr. Mann in late August 2013 and completed filming his scenes in Iceland.